cosmicexplorer/helm-rg/README.md

 - make a keybinding to drop into an edit mode and edit file content inline in results like [helm-ag](https://github.com/syohex/emacs-helm-ag)
 - allow (elisp)? regex searching of search results, including file names
     - use helm-swoop?
+- make a keybinding for a separate action that opens in a new window, instead of having to press <kbd>C-u</kbd> at the start of the search

 # License